 - Carotenemia – This is a condition that can occur due to the consumption of too many carrots.

 When it comes to the serving size of carrots for guinea pigs it is almost the same as for every vegetable.
 The serving size is one small cup or a medium-sized carrot cut into small slices.
-You can also give them carrot from your hand and watch them nibble the carrot.
+Also, you can give them two small baby carrots.
+Try giving them a carrot from your hand and watch them nibble the carrot.
 It looks very cute trust me.

-As for the frequency, you can give guinea pigs carrots 2 a week in order to keep a very diverse diet.
+As for the frequency, you can give guinea pigs carrots 2 times a week in order to keep a very diverse diet.
+This is also necessary to avoid any health problems.

 Can Guinea Pigs Drink Carrot Juice?